Internal bicategories: Motivating examples

 \emph{Algebras.} The other prominent deloop of $\Vect$, besides 2-vector spaces, is the bicategory of algebras, bimodules, and maps of bimodules.
 The unit object in this bicategory is the trivial algebra $\CC$.
 Note that indeed the category of $\CC$-$\CC$-bimodules is the category of vector spaces.
 Algebras naturally form a symmetric monoidal category $\Alg_0$ whose morphisms are algebra isomorphisms.
 Bimodules and their maps also form a symmetric monoidal category $\Alg_1$.
-We see that the bicategory of algebras, bimodules, and maps is really a shadow of the category object $\Alg=(\Alg_0,\Alg_1)$ in symmetric monoidal categories.
-There are variations on this particular example: we could use, for instance, von Neumann algebras (or $\ZZ/2$-graded von Neumann algebras) and their bimodules.
+We see that the bicategory of algebras, bimodules, and maps is a shadow of the category object $\Alg=(\Alg_0,\Alg_1)$ in symmetric monoidal categories.
+Note that there are variations on this example---for instance von Neumann algebras and their bimodules provide a category object delooping, not vector spaces per se, but Hilbert spaces.